Marcus1506/Depixelation/README.md

 The goal of this project was to "depixelate" pixelated parts of images.

-Since the test set, on which the evaluation of our models took place, was based on 64x64 grayscale image dataset with certain parts pixelated, the following work tailored towards this special case.
+Since the test set, on which the evaluation of our models took place, was based on 64x64 grayscale image dataset with certain known parts pixelated, the following work tailored towards this special case.

+Later I also discuss possible ways of extending this work for the more general case of the model also having to infer what part of the image is pixelized.

 During training pixelation was done randomly on each image and both the pixelated image, as well as a mask which signalled where on the image the pixelation took place, was fed into an according architecture.